eegs career resources hero - maggie bailey and connor oloughlin

 The Bureau of Labor Statistics (BLS) projects an above-average growth (5–9% increase) for jobs in environmental fields over the next decade.
 EEGS faculty and courses will helps students develop their skills and knowledge and prepare to apply for meaningful work that fits their passion.

 As many of our current students will probably tell you, the best thing about being an EEGS major is the fieldwork.
 You might go on a camping trip to the Keweenaw Peninsula to study geologic formations.
 Perhaps you’d like to study abroad?
-Our professors have led field trips to Scotland, Sweden, and Brazil–exposing students to the geography of other countries.
+Our professors have led field trips to Scotland, Sweden, Brazil, and Cuba–exposing students to the geography of other countries.
 All of these experiences prepare our students for fruitful careers.

 Gain an Edge